You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 - Reverse-chronological format – The reverse-chronological format places a clear emphasis on your most recent work experience, making it easier for potential employers to determine if you’re a good fit for the role.

 - Functional format – The functional format prominently showcases the skills you have acquired over the years that would help you qualify for a career as a programme manager.
-If you have any notable gaps in your employment history, you might consider this format.
+If you have any significant gaps in your employment history, you might consider this format.

 - Combination/hybrid format – The combination/hybrid format merges the functional format with the reverse-chronological format by focusing on skills and employment history.

-Even though you can make a resume with any of these formats, the reverse-chronological format is the best choice.
+Even though you can make a CV with any of these formats, the reverse-chronological format is the best choice.
 Many recruiters within the programme manager industry prefer the reverse-chronological format.
 Since your most recent work history is displayed first in bullet points, employers find the information easy to scan and digest.

-Contact and header details
+Contact and header information

 Your CV’s header and contact information should be placed towards the very top of the document.
 Ensure that your name has the largest font size of any other words on the page.
 The job position you’re applying for should be placed directly under your name in a slightly smaller font.
 As for contact information, make sure to include: